 Himitsu is documented with man pages, which you can read locally or online.
 Read himitsu(7) for the essential background information and an index of other available man pages.

-Several additional packages are available which provide integrations between Himtisu and various other software and protocols.
+Several additional packages are available which provide integrations between Himitsu and various other software and protocols.

 - himitsu-firefox: a Firefox add-on for web logins